Seravo/docs/_posts/2015-10-12-deploy-using-git.md

 ```

 ## Deploy using git
-**Note:** This doesn't deploy database or uploads.
+**Note:** This doesn't deploy the database or the contents of uploads.
 We recommend that you don't include these in git.

 ```bash
 $ git push production master